Midlas’ Disability Advocates can provide support by:

 Disability advocates provide individual advocacy, guidance and support to people with a disability, their carers and families.

-Advocates can provide advocacy, support and case management in relation to:
+Advocates can provide advocacy, information and support in relation to:

-- Accessing non-NDIS services, including education, health, mental health, housing and homelessness support
+• Non-NDIS services, including education, health, mental health, and housing support services

 What to bring to your appointment